Excyto/PixLeZ/Readme.md

 ## Introduction

 PixLeZ is a Software-Bundle for controlling the [WS2801 Pixels](https://github.com/adafruit/Adafruit_Python_WS2801/blob/master/Adafruit_WS2801/WS2801.py) with a Raspberry Pi.
-The Bundle contains a Server application, running on the Raspberry Pi and different clients to control the Pixels.
+The Bundle contains a server application, running on the Raspberry Pi and different clients for control the server.

 ## Content